 House in Multiple Occupation (HMO)

-If the Housing Executive considers the property to be a House in Multiple Occupation (HMO) and subject to licensing, the landlord must also meet the conditions for fire safety:
+If the Housing Executive considers the property is a House in Multiple Occupation (HMO) and subject to licensing, the landlord is responsible for fire safety.
+The property must have

-- there has to be an adequate means of escape depending on the size of the property
+- an adequate means of escape depending on the size of the property

 - make sure that all the gas appliances they provide are maintained in good order and that a Gas Safe-registered plumber carries out a safety check each year